gllore/lorenzo-benchmarks/README.txt

 (www.cwp.mines.edu).

-Added: November 21 2012
+Added: November 21, 2012:

 Both equations 2 and 3 contain typographical errors which are corrected in files "Equation2" and "Equation3", respectively.
-Both these files written in RTF format.
+Both files are written in RTF format.

+Added: November 21, 2012:

+On October 20 we cut a trench close to and parallel to line of seismic experiments by Lorenzo et al., (2012).
+Three different sand layers are observed, one more than had previously been known.
+Samples from each layer have been taken for granulometric analysis.

+An image file in JPG format ("cross-sectionwithsample locations.jpg") that shows the different sand layers and indicates the location of the different granulometry samples is available in the subfolder called "SandTankHomogenization"

+On October 20 through 27 of October 2012 we completed homogenization of all the sand using shovels.

 References